Geography of India: Wetlands

 India's wetland ecosystem is widely distributed from the cold and arid located in the Ladakh region of Jammu and Kashmir, and those with the wet and humid climate of peninsular India.
 Most of the wetlands are directly or indirectly linked to river networks.
 The Indian government has identified a total of 71 wetlands for conservation and are part of sanctuaries and national parks.
 Mangrove forests are present all along the Indian coastline in sheltered estuaries, creeks, backwaters, salt marshes and mudflats.
 The mangrove area covers a total of 4461 km2, which comprises 7% of the world's total mangrove cover.
 Prominent mangrove covers are located in the Andaman and Nicobar Islands, the Sundarbans delta, the Gulf of Kutch and the deltas of the Mahanadi, Godavari and Krishna rivers.
 Parts of Maharashtra, Karnataka and Kerala also have large mangrove covers.

 The Sundarbans delta is home to the largest mangrove forest in the world.
 It lies at the mouth of the Ganges and spreads across areas of Bangladesh and West Bengal.
 The Sundarbans is a UNESCO World Heritage Site, but is identified separately as the Sundarbans (Bangladesh) and the Sundarbans National Park (India).
 The Sundarbans are intersected by a complex network of tidal waterways, mudflats and small islands of salt-tolerant mangrove forests.
 The area is known for its diverse fauna, being home to a large variety of species of birds, spotted deer, crocodiles and snakes.
 Its most famous inhabitant is the Bengal tiger.
 It is estimated that there are now 400 Bengal tigers and about 30,000 spotted deer in the area.

 The Rann of Kutch is a marshy region located in northwestern Gujarat and the bordering Sindh province of Pakistan.
 It occupies a total area of 27900 km2.
 The region was originally a part of the Arabian Sea.
 Geologic forces such as earthquakes resulted in the damming up of the region, turning it into a large saltwater lagoon.
 This area gradually filled with silt thus turning it into a seasonal salt marsh.
 During the monsoons, the area turn into a shallow marsh, often flooding to knee-depth.
 After the monsoons, the region turns dry and becomes parched.

+Arable land

+India's arable land area of 1,597,000 km2 (394.6 million acres) is the second largest in the world, after the United States.
+Its gross irrigated crop area of 826,000 km2 (215.6 million acres) is the largest in the world, followed by US and China.
+Of the 160 million hectares of cultivated land in India, about 39 million hectare can be irrigated by groundwater wells and an additional 22 million hectares by irrigation canals.
+In 2010, only about 35% of agricultural land in India was reliably irrigated.
+About 2/3rd cultivated land in India is dependent on monsoons.